Niwant/HACKGT/frontend/README.md

-# MediCare Pro - Healthcare Management Platform
+# CuraRx - Care made clear!
 A comprehensive Next.js application for healthcare management with role-based access for physicians and patients.

 ## Features